Search by Procedure or Topic

 Is It Safe?

-For women who do decide to keep having children after breast implants, several studies have shown that breast feeding after receiving implants is completely safe.
-While there have been some reports that production of milk is somewhat affected, breast feeding is still completely possible.
-Remember, about one third of women cannot breast feed, even without any surgery.
+For women who decide to keep having children after breast implants, several studies have shown that breastfeeding after receiving implants is completely safe.
+While there have been some reports that the production of milk is somewhat affected, breastfeeding is still completely possible.
+Remember, about one-third of women cannot breastfeed, even without surgery.

-This is a question best discussed with an expert on the subject: a board-certified plastic surgeon.
-For a consultation with an experienced breast surgeon, contact CARE Plastic Surgery now, for a consultation with Dr. Brian Coan.
+The safety of breast surgery before or after pregnancy is a question best discussed with an expert on the subject.
+For a consultation with our experienced breast surgeon Dr. Coan, contact CARE Plastic Surgery today.

 Return to Overview